If you’re considering spending money with a company you’ve never heard of, it’s sensible to find out as much about them as you can before you proceed.

 Remember that what’s said on forums isn’t ‘gospel’ but it can act as a useful indicator when you aren’t sure about a company.
 If you read any negative reviews, you can use your own judgment too.
 For example, some people might give a negative review because an item was delivered a day late.
 Other reviews might reveal problems with customer service or product quality.
 You can decide how good or bad the company really sounds.

-If you’re looking at a company that deals in financial services or products, there’s a very simple way to check out their credentials.
-All you have to do is look them up on the Financial Conduct Authority (FCA) register.
+If you’re looking at a company that deals in financial services, there’s a very simple way to check its credentials.
+All you have to do is look it up on the Financial Conduct Authority (FCA) register.

-The FCA register is a database which holds details of every financial company that’s registered and regulated by the FCA.
-You can search for a company by entering their name and/or postcode.
+This is a database which holds details of every financial company that’s registered and regulated by the FCA.
+You can search for a company by entering its name and/or postcode.

 It could be a good idea to look up the company on social media.
 Most companies these days have social channels, especially if they’re selling goods to the public.
 Check out whether they have an active Facebook, Instagram or Twitter profile, and how they’re interacting with customers.
 This can also be another good way to see what people are saying about the company.

-If you're thinking about trying to work out whether a company’s legit, then it’s likely you’ve already spotted some warning signs.
+Finally, if you're questioning a company’s legitimacy enough to be reading this article the chances are the alarm bells are already ringing.
 Sometimes it is best to simply go with your gut feeling about a company and trust your initial judgment.

-If you’ve got suspicions, and you’re not confident in how to check if a company is legit, walk away and take your business elsewhere.
-If you’re uncomfortable dealing with the company, it’s probably better not to.
+If you’re uncomfortable dealing with the company, it’s best not to.
 You’re better off safe than sorry.

 And always remember that if it looks too good to be true, then it probably is.